A webring links websites with similar subject content together

 the Hoofbeats In Heaven webring.
 If you do not yet have a memorial on your

-site, we can post a tribute to your equine companion for you on our
+site, we can post a tribute to your equine companion for you on our Hoofprints

-On My Heart site.
+On My Heartsite.

 2. The url of your memorial that you submit for membership